-This article shows you how to pass context to unit and conformance tests by supplying configuration settings to Artima SuiteRunner.
+This article shows you how to pass context to unit and conformance tests by supplying settings properties to Artima SuiteRunner.

 This article compares four different approaches to testing private methods in Java classes.